kevinkk525/pysmartnode/README.md

 Components can be and do anything.
 There is a basic API and [base class](./pysmartnode/utils/component/__init__.py) which helps with homeassistant mqtt discovery and the basic API.
 <br>Sensors all have a similar API to have a standardized usage through the [sensor base class](./pysmartnode/utils/component/sensor.py).
 The sensor base class makes developing sensors very easy as it takes care of mqtt discovery, reading and publishing intervals and the standardized API.
-All sensors now have a common API:
+All sensors have a common API:
 - getValue(sensor_type)->sensor_type last read value
 - getTopic(sensor_type)->mqtt topic of sensor_type
 - getTemplate(sensor_type)->homeassistant value template of sensor_type
 - getTimestamp(sensor_type)->timestamp of last successful sensor reading
 - getReadingsEvent()->Event being set on next sensor reading

-<br>Sensor_types in definitions but can be custom, those are only the ones supported by Homeassistant.
+<br>Sensor_types are in [definitions](./pysmartnode/utils/component/definitions) but can be custom, those are only the ones supported by Homeassistant.

 <br>Common features:
 - Reading interval and publish interval separated and not impacting each other